HanseonJoo/-River-Water-Segmentation/README.md

 FP: 141881.875, FN: 164675.125, TP: 4631072.0, TN: 6991971.0
 Avg time per batch: 1.2454 seconds
 Avg time per image: 0.0428 seconds

+There were a total of 5 overlapping images between the Train/Val and Test sets, 4 of which were removed using different code in advance, while the last one was deleted within the code due to permission issues.